Click on the + to the right of any item to add it to your list

 Price - POA

 Unused wood fuel pelleting plant with an output of up to 50,000 tonnes per year making softwood pellets.
 All machines were built in 2018 and are currently in store, some in the UK some in Germany, as the plant was never assembled.
-The plant comprises a VEP walking floor, an Allgaier rolling bed dryer with Polytechnik heat source, Bruks hammer mill with Scheuch filter, Salmatec pellet presses, Geelen cooler and Cryloc pellet sieve.
+The plant comprises a VEP walking floor, an Allgaier rolling bed dryer with Polytechnik heat source, Bruks hammer mill with Scheuch filter, Allgaier tumbler sieve, Salmatec pellet presses, Geelen cooler, Siebmachinen & Fordertechnik two deck sieve and Cryloc pellet sieve.
 Includes all handling equipment and control equipment.
 Approx 3,500,000 Euros in value.
-The photographs show the ID plates of some of the machines I have seen in the UK which are still packaged and sheeted down so difficult to get at.
-This plant was to be constructed like the plant reference UCPE-6160, see photos.
+The photographs show only the machines that are in the UK and are mostly still wrapped and on pallets.
+This plant was to be constructed like the plant reference UCPE-6160 under the heading Wood Processing, see photos.
 Sensible offers considered.

 Price - POA

 Complete shavings plant constructed in 2010 and believed to have ceased operation in 2016.
 Approximate output is 2.5 tph of dry shavings.

 There is no debarking machine so the bark particles end up within the shavings but a lot get screen out from the dry shavings and end up as fuel for the furnace.

 The logs are loaded onto a log haul conveyor and through two log planers in-line.
 The planers are a 2.6 metre single box by Jackson Lumber with two heads and a single drive and a 2.6 metre single box Blue Diamond with two heads each with their own drive.
 The shavings are conveyed away from below the planers and transported to a star screen for the removal of splinters.
 Clean shavings are transferred to a bunker feeder which provides a controlled feed rate for the shavings to the dryer.